RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

     {{<image filename="images/rs/prometheus-datasource.png" alt="The Prometheus data source in the list of data sources on Grafana.">}}{{< /image >}}

-1. Enter the Prometheus information:
+1. Enter the Prometheus configuration information:

     - Name: `redis-cloud`
     - URL: `http://<your prometheus address>:9090`